 For thousands of years the area has been home to the Sami people, who followed herds of wild reindeer between woodlands and mountains.

 People hunted and fished in the area.
-Remains of pitfalls used to capture reindeer and elk are still visible today.
+Remains of pitfalls used to capture reindeer and moose are still visible today.
 You can also see traces of the old hearths and sites for Sami huts.
 Several hundred years ago, the Sami became reindeer herders.
-The Gagna Sami administrative and economic unit still carries on reindeer husbandry here.
+The Gabna Sami reindeer herding district is an administrative and economic unit.
+The members of Gabna still carries on reindeer husbandry here.
 Nowadays most of the unit’s members live in the Rensjön community.

 The railway paved the way for visitors

-At the Abisko scientific station, which is near the national park, scientists from all over the world study climate changes and conduct other scientific research in an Arctic environment.
-The scientific results, including long series of climate change measurements, are published on the Internet under the heading of Abiskoögat (“the Abisko eye”, only available in Swedish).
+At the Abisko Scientific Research Station, near the national park, scientists from all over the world study climate changes and conduct other scientific research in an Arctic environment.
+The scientific results, including long series of weather data, are published on the Internet.